 The problem with being in a car is you will never know when you will get into an accident.
-A lot of people have been saved just because they buckle their seatbelts properly.
+Many people have been saved just because they buckle their seatbelts properly.

-WHAT YOU CAN DO: Make sure that you are buckled properly before you start driving.
-If you have small children, make sure that they are in their car seats with their seatbelts on.
+WHAT YOU CAN DO: Make sure you are adequately buckled before driving.
+If you have small children, ensure they are in their car seats with their seatbelts on.

 Rain, sleet, and snow over Thanksgiving are common in some states.
 Driving during this time is more dangerous because of visibility and slippery roads.

-Fire and car accidents are not the only unfortunate incidents that happen during Thanksgiving.
+Fire and car accidents are not the only unfortunate incidents during Thanksgiving.
 There are more reasons to stay alert during this holiday.
 Here are some more mishaps that can happen.